vogueversestudio-sys/interview-sdet-qa/08_Review_SQL_Questions.md

 Aggregate functions are SQL functions that perform calculations on a group of rows and return a single summarized value.
 They are mainly used for reporting, data analysis, and validation.
 Aggregate functions can be used with or without the **GROUP BY** clause.
 When used with GROUP BY, they return one result for each group.

-In automation testing, I use aggregate functions to validate data between the UI, APIs, and the database.
+**In automation testing**, I use aggregate functions to validate data between the UI, APIs, and the database.
 For example, I use COUNT() to verify the number of records, SUM() to validate totals in reports, and AVG(), MAX(), or MIN() to ensure calculations are accurate.

-The most commonly used aggregate functions are:
+**The most commonly used aggregate functions are:**

     COUNT() – Counts the number of rows.
     SUM() – Returns the total of a numeric column.
     AVG() – Calculates the average value.
     MAX() – Returns the highest value.
     MIN() – Returns the lowest value.

-Q - Do aggregate functions always require GROUP BY? - No. Aggregate functions can be used without GROUP BY, in which case they return a single result for the entire table.
+Q - Do aggregate functions always require GROUP BY? -
+    No. Aggregate functions can be used without GROUP BY, in which case they return a single result for the entire table.
 GROUP BY is only needed         when you want aggregate results for each group.

 ---

 ## Q4.
 What is GROUP BY?

-**Simple Answer:**
 GROUP BY is used to group rows that have the same values in one or more columns.
 It is commonly used with aggregate functions like COUNT(), SUM(), AVG(), MAX(), and MIN() to calculate summary results for each group

-In automation testing, I frequently use GROUP BY for database validation.
+**In automation testing,** I frequently use GROUP BY for database validation.
 For example, I compare the number of records displayed in the UI or returned by an API with the grouped results from the database.
 It's also useful for validating reports, dashboards, and business summaries